 So in this one I wanted to break down what you can expect for the exam and give some tips for studying!

 Note: I took the WSET Diploma D5 exam in June 2022.
 Test material and structure can and does change over time.
-I am waiting on my results.
+I passed D5 with merit.